 CVE-2026-7573: CWE-639: Authorization Bypass Through User-Controlled Key in Velocidex velociraptor

-CVE-2026-7573 is an authorization bypass vulnerability in Velocidex Velociraptor versions below 0.
-76. 5.
+CVE-2026-7573 is an authorization bypass vulnerability in Velocidex Velociraptor versions below 0.76.5.
 It affects the GetUserRoles gRPC API endpoint, allowing any authenticated low-privilege user to retrieve the complete access control list (ACL) policy, including roles and permissions, for any user across all organizations by manipulating Name and Org parameters in a network request.
-The vulnerability has a CVSS score of 5.
-0, indicating medium severity.
+This vulnerability does not impact system availability or integrity but exposes sensitive authorization data.
 No official patch or remediation guidance is currently available from the vendor.
+The vulnerability has a medium severity rating with a CVSS score of 5.
 There are no known exploits in the wild at this time.

 AI Analysis